28.06.2024 · Words by Myles

 Common Problems With Composite Doors (And Solutions)

-A faulty door lock can have you quite concerned about the safety of your home; it might even leave you wondering how to lock a composite door when the problem is just that the lock is broken.
+A faulty door lock can make you quite concerned about the safety of your home; it might even leave you wondering how to lock a composite door when the problem is just that the lock is broken.

 Considering that the majority of burglaries go unsolved, and over half happen through your front door, it's something you want to get resolved as soon as possible.
 Let's explore the common problems with composite doors and how they may cause lock issues: